 Turning Europe On: Keeping energy affordable this winter

 These are turbulent times for global and European energy markets.
 Russia’s war in Ukraine has caused a massive rise in energy prices.
 The EU must do everything in its power to ensure supply of affordable and clean energy for the times ahead.
 We must protect our citizens, businesses and vulnerable households by aiding them in the energy crisis.
-Thus, we need energy independence from Russia and reform the energy market to secure the well-being of our citizens and sustainability of the energy sector.
+Thus, we need energy independence from Russia and reform of the energy market to secure the well-being of our citizens and sustainability of the energy sector.

 We need to mitigate the impact of rising energy prices on European households and companies, boosting the market’s efficiency and competitiveness, while ensuring that European consumers can make affordable and more sustainable choices.
 At the same time, it is essential that Member States coordinate their actions in order to ensure that the integrity of the Single Market is not jeopardised.